nickbreaton/styled-when/README.md

 # styled-when

-Create custom selectors from props when using tagged template literals to style React components.
+Easily declare prop-based conditions when using styled components.

 ## Install